trongitnlu/react-native-prevent-sreenshot/README.md

 # react-native-prevent-screenshot

-This module helps get elapsed realtime in the os system.
+This module is used to prevent screen shots and detect screen shots.

 ## Installation